Mirza Agha Emami

 • Carpets and pyrographic panels praised for botanical intricacy and refined color harmony, now commanding top auction prices.

 Across every medium, Emami united technical precision with emotional depth.
 Often compared to a Persian Da Vinci, he stands not merely as a craftsman, but as a visionary who reshaped a cultural tradition.
-To encounter his work is to witness artistic genius

 Important Carpet Designers